-- " The Group has had a storage unit in Lafontaine, Missouri, since 2002. - " The unit is at Earl's Rent-A-Space, Unit 0171 - " The Group designates it GB224. - " It's watched by a Friendly who works for Lafontaine City Utilities. - " The friendly thinks it's long-term storage of CIA documents and knows nothing of the Group. - " It has a silent alarm to warn the Group of intrusions.
+- " The Group has had a storage unit in Lafontaine, Missouri, since the 1990s. - " The unit is at Earl's Rent-A-Space, Unit 0171 - " The Group designates it GB224. - " It's watched by a Friendly who works for Lafontaine City Utilities. - " A Friendly is a contact who can be counted on for help but is not an agent - " The Friendly thinks it's long-term storage of CIA documents and knows nothing of the Group.

-- " The night of January 2nd, the alarm indicated a breach. - " Phone lines and cell towers are down across the city due to the storm. - " The door to GB224 has been open for nearly a week and we don't know what was inside. - " The case officer arranged cover for the team as a FEMA oversight group riding in with a National Guard relief convoy.
+- " It has a silent alarm to warn the Group of intrusions. - " The night of January 2nd, the alarm indicated a breach. - " Phone lines and cell towers are down across the city due to the storm. - " The door to GB224 has been open for nearly a week and we don't know what was inside. - " The case officer arranged cover for the team as a FEMA oversight group riding in with a National Guard relief convoy.
 The cover is thin.
 Anyone investigating it is likely to pull it apart right away.
 So don't test it. - " The case officer arranged office space at the City Utilities company.

 The Agents are to find the Friendly, Skip Mills, and learn what he knows.
-Then they are to go to GB224, inventory its contents, and determine whether anything is missing.
+Then they are to go to GB224 and inventory its contents.
+If they determine that anything has been stolen, they must recover it.